mckennapsean/dissertation/content/05-security.md

 predefined rules, which is most often the case, or by more sophisticated machine learning techniques.
-The BubbleNet dashboard is designed in such a way to support visualization of any dataset that can be broken into network records and geolocated, so it works best when analyzing traffic over the internet.
-When it comes to scalability, the dashboard maintains interactivity with millions of records due to aggregation done on the back-end.
+The BubbleNet dashboard is designed in such a way to support visualization of any dataset that can be broken into network records and geolocated, so it works best when analyzing traffic over the Internet.
+When it comes to scalability, the dashboard maintains interactivity with millions of records due to aggregation done on the backend.